-- 1. Click Start and click the All Apps button. - 2.
-Scroll down through the apps and click Notepad.

-3. Follow these steps to pin the app to the taskbar:
+- 1. Choose Start. - 2.
+Scroll down through the apps and click Windows Accessories→Notepad. - 3.
+Follow these steps to pin the app to the taskbar:

 - A Right-click the app button on the taskbar.

 - B Choose Pin to Taskbar from the menu.

-- C Right-click the app button again.
+- Right-click the app button again.

-- Choose Close All Windows from the menu.
+- Choose Close Window from the menu.